eclipse-leshan/leshan/README.md

 `Leshan-client-cf` : client implementation based on [californium](https://github.com/eclipse/californium).
 `Leshan-all` : every previous modules in 1 jar.
 `Leshan-client-demo` : a simple demo client.
-`Leshan-standalone` : a lwm2m demo server with a web UI.
+`Leshan-server-demo` : a lwm2m demo server with a web UI.
 `Leshan-bs-server` : a bootstarp demo server with a web UI.
 `Leshan-integration-tests` : integration automatic tests.